Prada: Boutiques

 Prada has commissioned architects, most notably Rem Koolhaas and Herzog & de Meuron, to design flagship stores in various locations.

 1913 – The original Prada store opened in Milan in inside the Galleria Vittorio Emanuele II.

 1919 – Prada was appointed Official Supplier to the Italian Royal Household; as such, it incorporated the House of Savoy's coat of arms and knotted rope design into its logo.

 1983 – Retail expansion sees a new boutique opened in Milan, as well as New York, Madrid, London, Paris, and Tokyo.

 1991 – Further retail expansion and more boutiques open in New York City, China, and Japan.

 2001 – Broadway Epicenter in New York City by OMA opens.

 2003 – Tokyo Epicenter by Herzog & de Meuron opens.

 2004 – Los Angeles Epicenter by OMA group opens.
 Restored in 2012.

 2008 – A duplex megastore was opened in Kuala Lumpur at the Pavilion Kuala Lumpur.

 2009 – A new store focussing on the Prada Made to Order collection opened on Corso Venezia, Milan, designed by architect Robert Baciocchi.

 2012 – In June, Prada opened its largest ever boutique in Dubai's Mall of the Emirates.

-Other activities
+Other ventures

 Costume design

 In 2007, Miuccia Prada contributed costume designs for two digital characters in the CGI film Appleseed Ex Machina.

-In 2010, Giuseppe Verdi’s Attila premiered at New York’s Metropolitan Opera with costumes by Miuccia Prada.
+In 2010, Giuseppe Verdi's Attila premiered at New York's Metropolitan Opera with costumes by Miuccia Prada.

 In 2013, Miuccia Prada designed costumes for Baz Luhrmann's film The Great Gatsby in collaboration with costume designer Catherine Martin.

 Eyewear

 In 1999, Prada partnered with De Rigo on a joint venture company, EID (International Eyewear Distribution), to produce and distribute eyewear for Prada Group brands, including Miu Miu, Jil Sander and Helmut Lang.
-By 2003, Prada bought out De Rigo’s 51 percent stake and subsequently sold 100 percent of it to Luxottica for $30.4 million.
+By 2003, Prada bought out De Rigo's 51 percent stake and subsequently sold 100 percent of it to Luxottica for $30.4 million.
 Under an initial 10-year licensing agreement from 2000, Luxottica started producing eyewear for both the Prada and Miu Miu brands, as well as managing worldwide distribution.